The Importance of Great Pastoral Care

 Being a part of a historic monastic community, Downside School’s pastoral care also takes up a strong residence in the spiritual world.
 We have a full-time Chaplaincy team who are on hand to lead and nurture our pupils’ Catholic understanding and spirituality via prayer, retreats, house masses and reconciliation services.
 Our Chaplains strongly support school life and the pastoral team, often acting as points of contact that are seemingly unrelated to the school.
 They play a key part in Downside’s functioning and serve the wellbeing of our boarding school – for both current and past pupils and families.

-Another aspect of Downside School life which proves invaluable for the spiritual development of our pupils is the opportunity to practice Lectio Divina.
-This is a very personal activity which allows children to take the time to consider how the Bible resonates on a personal level with us, as individuals; it is a time for meditating and connecting with others through a personal connection with God.
+Another aspect of Downside School life that proves invaluable for the spiritual development of our pupils is the opportunity to practice Lectio Divina.
+This is a very personal activity that allows children to take the time to consider how the Bible resonates on a personal level with us, as individuals; it is a time for meditating and connecting with others through a personal connection with God.

 Great Pastoral Care Helps You Achieve